calebperkins/ElfVille/README.txt

 3. For "Select root directory", select the directory in which you downloaded ElfVille.
 Select to import ElfVille.
 Click Finish.

 4. Eclipse will generate and compile all the .class files for you.
 Right-click the project and select Export.
 Select Java -> JAR file -> Next.
-Select where you want to save the JAR file and click Next.
+Select where you want to save the JAR file (name this one server.jar) and click Next.
 Click Next again.

 5. Under "Main class:", select "Server."
 Click Finish.

-6. To build the client jar, repeat step 4, and for step 5, select "Client."
+6. To build the client jar, repeat step 4 (but name it client.jar), and for step 5, select "Client."

 Running the server
 ==================